jupyterhub/repo2docker/docs/source/config_files.rst

 A script that can contain arbitrary commands to be run after the whole repository has been built.
 If you want this to be a shell script, make sure the first line is ```#!/bin/bash``.

-An example usecase of ``postBuild`` file is JupyterLab's demo on mybinder.org.
+An example use-case of ``postBuild`` file is JupyterLab's demo on mybinder.org.
 It uses a ``postBuild`` file in a folder called ``binder`` to `prepare their demo for binder <https://github.com/jupyterlab/jupyterlab-demo/blob/master/binder/postBuild>`_.